stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/ADC/ADC_TripleModeInterleaved/readme.txt

 @par Example Description

-This example provides a short description of how to use the ADC peripheral to convert a regular channel in Triple interleaved mode using DMA in mode 2 with 6Msps .
+This example shows how to use the ADC peripheral to convert a regular channel in Triple interleaved mode using DMA in mode 2 with 6Msps.

 The Triple interleaved delay is configured 5 ADC clk cycles.